nazariyg/Phred/README.md

 One of the Phred's prime efforts is maintaining a clear and detailed [documentation](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/index.html).

 Phred strives to transform PHP into a cutting-edge, full-featured, and easy-to-use tool for contemporary web development, while staying free for all and well-documented.
-And Phred is also many months of work that has already been done and that still needs to be done.

-You can help Phred carry on and improve by making a [dontation](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/readme-files/donate.html).
+And Phred is also many months of work that has already been done and that still needs to be accomplished. *You can help Phred carry on and get better by making a [dontation](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/readme-files/donate.html).*

 # At a Glance